dokode/hexchat-youtitle/README.md

 Secondary features:
 - Non-blocking HTTP requests.
 - Avoiding useless public printing of title already sent by user with the YouTube URL.
-- Handling HTML entities translation in title.
+- Handling HTML entities in title.

 ## Installation ##